-Fujifilm X-E2 versus Fujifilm X30
+Fujifilm X-E2 vs X30

-The Fujifilm X-E2 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in October 2013 and August 2014.
+The Fujifilm X-E2 and the Fujifilm X30 are two digital cameras that were announced, respectively, in October 2013 and August 2014.
 The X-E2 is a mirrorless interchangeable lens camera, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (X-E2) and a 2/3 (X30) sensor.
-The X-E2 has a resolution of 16 megapixel, whereas the X30 provides 12 MP.
+The X-E2 has a resolution of 16 megapixels, whereas the X30 provides 12 MP.

-Body comparison: Fujifilm X-E2 vs Fujifilm X30
+Body comparison: Fujifilm X-E2 vs X30

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (11 percent) than the Fujifilm X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X30 are weather-sealed.